-In this article, we will look at how to capture as many pictures as possible just from one pose only by adding or changing baby photography props.
-And the best part of this overview is that you will be able to create the same newborn posing flow in your own studio (or at your client’s house if you are a traveling photographer) because all the baby photo props used to take these images will be detailed and linked.
+In this article, we will look at how to capture as many newborn pictures as possible just from one pose by adding or changing newborn photography props only.
+And the best part of this overview is that you will be able to create the same newborn posing flow in your own studio (or at your client’s house if you are a travelling photographer) because all the newborn photography props used to take these images will be detailed and linked.

 So get inspired by the amazing posing flow created by unbelievable talented Kristina Mack from Tiny Posers and learn how to use flow posing to make the most of just one baby position.

 Before we will dive into the newborn posing flow, let’s list the newborn photography props you will need for this newborn posing flow:

 - A wrap.

 - A headband tieback (can be substituted with a hat or bonnet for a baby boy or even a baby girl).

 Are you struggling to prepare setups for your newborn photography sessions?

 Sign up for our newsletter and get instant access to the eBook & learn how to create stunning and impactful photographs your clients will rave about.

 And now, let’s go to newborn posing.
 In the images below the newborn girl is photographed in the womb pose – the newborn photography pose when a baby is curled up in a position like she was in a mother’s womb.

 The first image of the posing flow is of the newborn girl placed on a beanbag covered with a posing fabric backdrop and the Makenna Mini Posing Pillow.
 A decorative mini posing pillow is perfect to add finishing touch to your newborn photograph.
 The particular Makenna Mini Posing Pillow features delicately ruffled lace edges and looking very feminine in the image discloses newborn purity.